 Please click the Preview Embed Code button to ensure the widget displays the proper events with the settings you've configured.
 When you're satisfied, copy the generated code.

 Click Copy to Clipboard in the Generated Code section.
-Then, paste the code into the appropriate section on the back end of your website.
+Then, paste the code into the appropriate section on the back end of your website (including Wordpress).

 Copy and paste your embed code in your website.
 It'll automatically update with all public broadcasts.